course registration degree planning

 • If a course is full, click “View Other Sections” to see if another time is available.
 Still no luck?
 Talk with your advisor, the professor, or department chair.
 In some cases, they can approve adding you to a closed section and notify the Registrar’s Office for special permission.

 Still stuck?
-Contact the Office of Student Success & Academic Enrichment at studentsuccess@widener.edu.
+Contact the Office of Student Success and Academic Enrichment at studentsuccess@widener.edu.

 You can add or drop a course during the first week of each semester.
-After this add/drop period, withdrawals are most often processed during a supportive conversation with your academic advisor, whom you must meet with before modifying your course schedule.
+After this add/drop period, any schedule changes should be discussed in a supportive meeting with your advisor.

 To drop a course in Student Planning, select the "Drop" button next to the course in the Schedule tab on the Plan & Schedule page.